cloudmesh/cloudmesh-mpi/doc/chapters/tensorflow/README.md

 # Preparing a Single Raspberry Pi 4 with TensorFlow 2.5.0 on Ubuntu 20.04

-Duration: 2 hours 40 minutes
+Duration: 1 hour 15 minutes

 ## Introduction
 To get TensorFlow 2.5.0 running on a single Raspberry Pi, we will first burn Ubuntu to the Pi's SD card, then run an automated TensorFlow installation process consisting of 2 scripts.